spack/spack-tutorial/tutorial_configuration.rst

-This sets the default preferences for compilers and for providers of virtual dependencies.
+This sets the default preferences for compilers and for providers of virtual packages.
 To illustrate how this works, suppose we want to change the preferences to prefer the Clang compiler and to prefer MPICH over OpenMPI.
 Currently, we prefer GCC and OpenMPI.